Scaling limit of a directed polymer among a Poisson field of independent walks: Heat kernel estimates

 \begin{corollary} Let $P^\e_t(x) := \e^{-d} P_{\e^{-2}t}(\e^{-1}x)$.
 For any $k=(k_0, k_1, \ldots, k_d)$, we have

 where $o(1)\to 0$ as $\e^{-1} (\sqrt{t}+\|x\|) \to \infty$. \end{corollary} \begin{proof} We note that

 The result then follows from Lemma \ref{L:grad}. \end{proof}

-{\bf Acknowledgement.} H.~Shen is supported by NSF grant DMS-1712684 / DMS-1909525, and would like to acknowledge the support by the Trimester Program ``Randomness, PDEs and Nonlinear Fluctuations'' at Hausdorff Research Institute for Mathematics where part of this work is done.
+{\bf Acknowledgement.} We thank the referees for very helpful comments.
+H.~Shen is supported by NSF grant DMS-1712684 / DMS-1909525 and NSF grant DMS-1954091, and would like to acknowledge the support by the Trimester Program ``Randomness, PDEs and Nonlinear Fluctuations'' at Hausdorff Research Institute for Mathematics where part of this work is done.
+J.~Song is supported by Shandong University grant 11140089963041.
 R.~Sun is supported by NUS grant R-146-000-253-114.
 L.~Xu is supported by Macao S.A.R grant FDCT 0090/2019/A2 and University of Macau grant MYRG2018-00133-FST.